 Alternatively, you could use a piece of paper or journal instead.
 When a parent confirms a task was completed, that parent could write down the task name, date, payout amount and sign off.

-If you try the system and implement it in your own home, be sure to share it on social media, tag me @hellosensible and use the hashtag #hellosensiblelife.
+Now that you have everything you need to set this chore chart system up in your home, I can’t wait to see how it works for you.
+After you set it up, be sure to share it on social media, tag me @hellosensible and use the hashtag #hellosensiblelife.
 I’d love to see how it’s working for you!